hsfl/cosmos-web/README.md

 docker-compose build
 ```

-Optionally, you can run this to get the containers up in detached mode
+3. Finally, run this command to create the containers in Docker.
 ```
 docker-compose up -d
 ```